This article shows you how to Protect data with SSProtect, then Access and Release it from managed scope.

 STEP 2: Right-click the file Test.txt, then from the Explorer context menu, choose SSProtect Activate:

-Once credentials have been verified and your participation authorized (by KODiAC), the :Foundation Client will coordinate execution of patented cloud cryptographic offloading to encrypt and protect content, resulting in a dark Red Overlay icon presented in File Explorer:
+Once credentials have been verified and your participation authorized (by KODiAC), the :Foundation Client will coordinate execution of patented Cryptographic Offloading to encrypt and protect content.
+More on that in the next Walkthrough.
+For now, notice the dark Red Overlay icon that presents in File Explorer once content is protected:

 Looking Deeper: File Explorer Overlay Icons